coyo8/coyo8.github.io/_posts/2016-06-06-welcome-note.markdown

 ---
 layout: post
-title:  "Welcome to Rudrakosh!"
+title:  Welcome to Rudrakosh!
-date:   2016-05-06 22:48:45
+date:   2016-05-06 10:12:16
-description: This is the first blog post from the Rudrakos.
+desc: This is the first blog post from the Rudrakos.
 categories:
 - General
 tags: